 As you evaluate different video platforms for your business or university, you should ask the provider about how they scale – both on-premises and in the cloud.
 The ability to scale out easily and dynamically based on demand can be critical to the success of your deployment, as we’ve seen with universities like Newcastle and Essex, who both capture tens of thousands of hours of video each school year.

-If you have any questions about Panopto’s scalability story or are interested in discussing how our video platform can help your organization, drop us a line or give us a call at (855) PANOPTO.
+If you have any questions about Panopto’s scalability story or are interested in discussing how our video platform can help your organization, contact our team.